Moonie8t7/google-sheets-email-followup-automation/README.md

 7. (Optional) Create a custom menu to run the scheduleFollowups() function more easily.

 ## Configuration
-The config object in the script contains two properties: timeZone and spreadsheetId. timeZone should be set to your local time zone, and spreadsheetId should be set to the ID of your Google Sheets document.
+The script uses an object config to store configuration data.
+The timeZone property is set to "America/New_York", and the spreadsheetId property is set to a specific Google Sheets spreadsheet ID.
+These properties are used throughout the script to specify the time zone and spreadsheet to be used.
+Make sure you modify these to suit your needs.

+## Code Explanation

+### Functions
+* getEmailsFromSheet() - retrieves email data from the Google Sheet.
+* updateSheet(row, followupNum, today) - updates a Google Sheets row with a follow-up number and today's date.
+* sendFollowupEmail(email, row) - sends a follow-up email with a specific body and schedules it to be sent on a weekday.
+* scheduleFollowups() - schedules follow-up emails for weekdays to the recipients listed in a Google Sheet.
+* daysBetween(date1, date2) - calculates the number of days between two given dates.
+* isWeekday(date) - checks if a given date is a weekday (Monday to Friday).
+* getRandomTime(date, timeZone) - generates a random time within a specified time zone.

+### Custom Menu
+The script creates a custom menu in a Google Sheets document with an option to schedule follow-ups.

 ## Usage
+To use this script, you need to have a Google Sheet with email data and associated data in columns A through G, starting from row 2.
+You will also need to replace the timeZone and spreadsheetId values in the config object with your own.

-To use this script, you can either run the scheduleFollowups() function manually or set up a trigger to run the function on a schedule.
+Once you have set up your Google Sheet and configured the script, you can either run the scheduleFollowups() function manually or set up a trigger to run the function on a schedule.
 The function will send follow-up emails to the email addresses listed in the Google Sheets document, based on the number of days elapsed since the last follow-up.

 ## License
 This script is licensed under the MIT License.